 Eungella National Park Mackay

-Take extreme care around cascades and fast flowing streams.
-Six people have died in accidents around the Finch Hatton Gorge area over the past 40 years.
-Many more have been seriously injured―some of these include spinal injuries.
-These incidents are specifically due to slipping on the wet slippery rocks and jumping into water holes—please take warnings seriously and do not enter a restricted access area.
-Photo credit: Adam Creed © Qld Govt
+Take extreme care around cascades and fast-flowing water at Finch Hatton Gorge.
+Tragically, people have died in accidents around the Finch Hatton Gorge area.
+Many more have been seriously injured―including spinal injuries.
+These incidents are specifically due to slipping on the wet slippery rocks and steep wet slopes and jumping into water holes.
+Please take warnings seriously and do not enter a restricted access area.

-High above the surrounding plains, this mist-shrouded and forest-clad mountain refuge is one of Queensland’s most ecologically diverse parks with 860 plant species and a wonderful variety of wildlife.
+Rising high above the surrounding plains this mist-shrouded and forest-clad mountain refuge is one of Queensland’s most ecologically diverse national parks with 860 plant species and a wonderful variety of wildlife.

 Location